pallets/flask/docs/quickstart.rst

 `POST`
     The browser tells the server that it wants to *post* some new information to that URL and that the server must ensure the data is stored and only stored once.
+This is how HTML forms are usually transmitting data to the server.

 `PUT`
     Similar to `POST` but the server might trigger the store procedure